 - Harvest Time

-Gong Ting (Palace Puer) tea comes from Xishuangbana in the area around old Puer City.
-The growing area is over 2000 meters above sea level.
-The tea leaf size is very even and the pluckings were of young leaves and buds; the golden hues are from the buds.
+Gongting (Palace Puer) tea comes from Jinggu County and is made from tea bushes that are 60 to 100 years old.
+The growing area is over 2,000 meters above sea level.
+The tea leaf size is very even and young leaves and buds were plucked; the golden hues are from the buds.
 The tea color is bright with red overtones.
-There is no flavor of composting and the flavor is rich with a sweet aftertaste.
-The tea bushes are from 60 to 100 years old.
+The flavor is rich with a sweet aftertaste and clear of any off-flavors.
 Out of one ton of mao cha, only 30 to 60 kilos will be used for this tea after sorting.

-Unlike green or white teas, which use the youngest buds and leaves to make the most sought-after grades, the most popular grades of puer tea are the middle to large size leaves.
-Yunnan tea makers in the late Ming and Qing Dynasties, used younger leaf and bud material to make large compressed “ren tuo cha” — that is “human head” sized balls of tea.
-The oldest example of compressed puer tea that survives today is one of these ren tuo cha that was gifted to the Qing emperor.
-It was allegedly the Qing royal family custom to drink Shi Feng Dragon Well green tea in the summer time and fine aged puer tea made from young buds during the winter.
-The tea was thought to be a necessary compliment to the diet during the dormant winter months.
+Unlike green or white teas, which use the youngest buds and leaves to make the most sought-after grades, the most popular grades of puer tea use the middle to large size leaves.
+Yunnan tea makers in the late Qing Dynasty used younger leaf and bud material to make large compressed “ren tou cha” — that is “human head” sized balls of tea.
+The oldest example of compressed puer tea that survives today is one of these ren tou cha that was gifted to the Qing emperor.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.